joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

     local-dir: documentation
 {% endhighlight %}
 Select what directory to push to the documentation repository.
-With the filesystem set up as described earlier we simply want to tell travis to push the entire `documentation` directory.
+With the directory structure set up as described earlier we simply want to tell Travis to push the entire `documentation` directory.

 {% highlight YAML %}
     repo: <github-username>/<documentation-repository>
 {% endhighlight %}
-The repositry to push the documentation to.
+The repository to push the documentation to.
 Written on the form *username/reponame*.

 {% highlight YAML %}
     target-branch: master